jinolu/Direction_of_Innovation-HDP/README.md

 # Direction_of_Innovation-HDP
-Code and data for "Teodoridis, Florenta and Lu, Jinhong and Furman, Jeffrey L., Measuring the Direction of Innovation: Frontier Tools in Unassisted Machine Learning" https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3596233
+Code and data for "Teodoridis, Florenta and Lu, Jino and Furman, Jeffrey L., Measuring the Direction of Innovation: Frontier Tools in Unassisted Machine Learning" https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3596233

 Introduce an approach based on an unassisted machine learning technique, Hierarchical Dirichlet Process (HDP), that flexibly generates categories from large scale text data and enables calculations of the distance and movement in ideas space.